Irakli Okruashvili: Return, imprisonment, release and struggle with GD government

 After his release Okruashvili gave an interview to Reuters to define the reasons of his return to Georgia after several years of residence in France under political asylum.
-Okruashvili sayd Georgia's prosecution does not use him as "a golden witness" against President Saakashvili, as it was suggested in the Georgian media, and there was no big agreement with the new government about any issue.
-"My return (to the country) was just based on my decision and that`s it", Okruashvili said.
+Okruashvili said that Georgia's prosecution does not use him as "a golden witness" against President Saakashvili, as it was suggested in the Georgian media, and there was no big agreement with the new government about any issue.
+"My return (to the country) was just based on my decision and that’s it", Okruashvili said.